SovereignCloudStack/gx-credential-generator/README.md

 python3 -m generator.cli csp
 ```

-Gaia-X terms and conditions are prompt and you are asked to agree to them.
-Type 'y' to agree or 'no' to dis-agree.
+Gaia-X terms and conditions are displayed and you are prompted to agree to them.
+Type 'y' to agree or 'n' to disagree.

 **Note**: If you do not agree Gaia-X terms and conditions, process will be aborted and none Gaia-X credential is created.